gontcharovd/website/content/services.md

 title: "Services"
 ---

+I help industrial enterprises transfer OT data from SCADA to Databricks.

 # 1. SCADA Data Integration

 Your valuable operational data is trapped in legacy SCADA systems and historians.
-Engineers waste hours manually extracting information while critical production decisions are delayed due to inaccessible data.
+Engineers waste hours manually extracting data while various teams complain about missing data.

-A unified view of your operational data flowing seamlessly into Databricks.
-Instant access to any historical data point, automated alerts based on predictive models, and real-time KPI dashboards across your asset portfolio.
+Imagine having a clear view of your OT data flowing seamlessly into Azure and Databricks.
+Get instant access to any historical data point, enabling you to build automated alerts based on predictive models, and real-time KPI dashboards across your asset portfolio.

-We build robust connectors between legacy systems and Databricks, automate extraction with error handling, and establish complete data lineage.
-Your operational data becomes a strategic asset without replacing existing SCADA investments.
+I connect your SCADA systems to Databricks using the right tools for the job.
+I set up reliable data flows that track errors and keep a record of where all your information comes from.
+This lets you get value from your data without having to replace your existing SCADA equipment.

-# 2. Data Quality Testing
+# 2. OT Data Quality Testing

-Data quality issues undermine confidence in your asset monitoring insights.
-False alarms trigger unnecessary maintenance while critical anomalies go undetected.
-Your team struggles with framework selection and implementation in Databricks.
+Bad data quality issues undermines confidence in your asset monitoring insights.
+False alarms trigger unnecessary spam while critical anomalies go undetected.
+Should you use Great Expectations or Soda Core?
+And how do you implement this framework in Databricks?

-Complete trust in your operational data.
-Every decision backed by validated metrics, with automated compliance reporting and quality scores.
-Your teams focus on operations, not questioning data integrity.
+Imagine having complete trust in your OT data.
+Every dataset is backed by validated metrics, with automated compliance reporting using quality scores.
+Your teams focus on operations, not questioning data.

-We implement a tailored quality framework for industrial data on Databricks, with automated validation pipelines, ML-based anomaly detection, and domain-specific scorecards.
-Our approach ensures long-term quality excellence beyond our engagement.
+I build aan automated data quality testing framework that checks if your OT data is accurate and reliable in Databricks.
+This includes automatic tests that verify your data is correct and easy-to-read reports that show data quality for each part of your operation.
+My solution helps you maintain high-quality data long after our work together is complete.

-# 3. Databricks Use Case Architecture
+# 3. Databricks Project Guidance

-You see Databricks' potential but lack senior engineering expertise to implement it effectively.
-Projects stall from feature indecision, cloud costs escalate without proportional value, and inconsistent implementations duplicate effort.
+You assembled a team of domain experts for an analytics project but lack the necessary Databricks skills.
+You're unsure of which Databricks features to leverage.
+How do you design a solution that's maintainable and scalable across your production sites?

-A precisely architected environment where business use cases have clear technical paths.
-Engineers work confidently within established patterns, new solutions deploy rapidly, and you extract maximum value from your Databricks investment.
+Imagine having a precisely architected Databricks environment where engineers and business users collaborate effectively.
+Work confidently within established patterns, new solutions deploy rapidly, and you extract maximum value from your Databricks investment.

-Our certified Databricks experts provide tailored reference architectures, reusable accelerators for common patterns, and governance frameworks balancing innovation with standardization.
-We build your internal capability while delivering immediate business value.
+I use my industry experience and Databricks expertise to create a simple blueprint for your project.
+I work with your team to build reusable tools they can apply again and again.
+Together, we'll set up practical guidelines that keep your data organized while still allowing for creativity and innovation.

 <!-- Calendly link widget begin -->
 <link href="https://assets.calendly.com/assets/external/widget.css" rel="stylesheet">